-To promote lower probability of mutual interference, the web portal has several functions which will allow the providers of broadband data transmission stations to optimize mutual sharing.
+In the 60 GHz band, for the promotion of lower probability of mutual interference, the web portal has several functions which will allow the providers of broadband data transmission stations to optimize mutual sharing.
 One of these functions is so-called coordination calculator, which serves as an indicative tool to look up suitable conditions for mutual compatibility and sharing.

 To make the calculation and indication of potential mutual interference (to optimize mutual sharing) possible, it is necessary to notify technical specification of the stations when notifying thereof.
 The range of required data is defined in a relevant part of the General Authorisation VO-R/12.